dmyersturnbull/tyrannosaurus/README.md

 ```

 After initializing your project, Tyrannosaurus will list manual steps like adding API keys.
+Feel free to delete files you don’t want (codemeta and citation.cff, for example).

 ### 💡 Main behavior / features